medo64/UsbOled.Firmware/PROTOCOL.md

 ##### `0x07` `BEL` (`\a`) #####

 Clears display and moves cursor to the upper-left corner.
 Can only be used as a first character in line.
 Usage within text will be ignored.
+If this is the only character in line, cursor will not move to the next line

 ##### `0x08` `BS` (`\b`) #####

 Backspace will cause cursor to be moved into the upper left corner.
 Display will not be cleared.
 Can only be used as a first character in line.
 Usage within text will be ignored.
+If this is the only character in line, cursor will not move to the next line.

 ##### `0x09` `HT` (`\t`) #####